shikimori/shiki-decorators/README.md

 ### `@chain`
-Allows method chaining.
+Allows chaining execution of a function.
 Each method returns a called object, allowing the calls to be chained together in a single statement.

 ```js